LeaVerou/lea.verou.me/2024/context-chips/index.md

 We ran a [within-subjects](https://www.nngroup.com/articles/between-within-subjects/) usability study with 6 participants ([no, they are not too few](https://www.nngroup.com/articles/why-you-only-need-to-test-with-5-users/)) recruited via social media.
-Half of the survey used the 5-point template, the other half sentiment chips.
+Half of the survey used the 5-point template, the other half context chips.
 The order of the conditions was randomized to avoid order effects.

 In addition to their actual experience, we also collected subjective feedback at the end of the survey, showing them a screenshot of each answering UI and asking how each felt.

-### What worked well: Sentiment chips
+### What worked well: Context Chips

 I have run many usability studies in the last ten years, and I have never seen results as resounding as this one.
-So much that we unanimously agreed to switch to sentiment chips after the 5th participant, because the scales were so tipped in favor of sentiment chips that nothing that happened in the last session could have tipped them the other way.
+So much that we unanimously agreed to switch to context chips after the 5th participant, because the scales were so tipped in favor of context chips that nothing that happened in the last session could have tipped them the other way.

 The lead engineer observed some of the sessions, and this was instrumental in changing his mind.
 This was not a coincidence: when engineering is unconvinced that a certain UI is worth the implementation complexity,